mohamed-ahmad2/Rujta/docs/index.md

-# Welcome to Rujta Dev Docs
+# Welcome to Rujta Developer Documentation

-Rujta is a .NET 8 + React project that allows users to browse and order pharmacy products such as medicines, cotton, and other pharmacy items.
-Users can add products to their cart, view which pharmacies have them in stock, and place orders.
+Rujta is a modern web application built with **.NET 8** on the backend and **React** on the frontend.
+It enables users to browse and order pharmacy products, including medicines, cotton, and other essentials.
+Key features include adding items to a cart, checking stock availability across pharmacies, and placing orders.

-Pharmacies can manage their products and track orders through a dedicated dashboard, where they can see order statuses like Pending, Processing, or Delivered.
+Pharmacies benefit from a dedicated dashboard to manage inventory, track orders, and monitor statuses such as Pending, Processing, or Delivered.

-Future features will include AI-powered prescription reading and other enhancements to improve user experience and pharmacy operations.
+Future enhancements include AI-powered prescription analysis and additional tools to streamline user experiences and pharmacy operations.

-This documentation is intended for developers and contributors who want to understand, use, or contribute to the project.
+This documentation is tailored for developers, contributors, and maintainers seeking to understand, deploy, or extend the project.

-## What’s inside
+## What's Inside

-- **Getting Started**: Instructions to set up the project locally, including backend (.NET 8), frontend (React), and database configuration.
+- **Getting Started**: Step-by-step guide to setting up the project locally, covering the .NET 8 backend, React frontend, and SQL Server database configurations.
-- **API Reference**: Complete documentation of backend endpoints for products, orders, users, and pharmacies.
+- **API Reference**: Detailed overview of backend endpoints for managing products, orders, users, pharmacies, and more.
-- **Frontend Guide**: Overview of the React app, including components, state management, routing, and UI structure.
+- **Frontend Guide**: In-depth explanation of the React application, including architecture, components, state management, routing, and UI best practices.
-- **Contributing**: Guidelines for contributing to the project, coding conventions, and submitting pull requests.